East Coast Map

 Disclaimer : All efforts have been made to make this image accurate.
 However Compare Infobase Limited, its directors and employees do not own any responsibility for the correctness or authenticity of the same.

 About the East Coast States Map

-The arts are very much alive and well in the East Coast, with a rich tradition in theater, opera, ballet and music in all of the major cities.
+The arts are very much alive and well in the East Coast, with a rich tradition in theater, opera, ballet, and music in all of the major cities.
 Some of the best and oldest schools for the arts are found in this part of the US.

 PopulationThe East Coast is more densely populated than the other parts of the United States, coming in at 117.1 million in 2016—in fact, this is the coastal area with the largest population on the map.
-The population is still growing, and indeed is growing more diverse, as different families from all over the world are making the East Coast their home.
+The population is still growing, and growing more diverse, as different families from all over the world are making the East Coast their home.

 List of East Coast States

 |Rhode Island||Providence||New York||Albany|

 Last Updated on: August 1st, 2017